 However, punitive damages are not guaranteed simply because a driver was drunk at the time of the accident.
 Although law enforcement officers likely tested the driver’s blood-alcohol level at the scene, you, as a plaintiff, must also prove the defendant acted willfully or wantonly.
 Simply being drunk does not always qualify.

 Punitive damages are meant to punish those who act with blatant disregard for the safety of others.
 They are also meant to deter others from acting in the same manner.
 If the DUI was a second or subsequent offense, this helps serve as proof the defendant acted willfully or wantonly, and you are more likely to be awarded punitive damages.
-A Wilmington DUI victim attorney at Rhine Law Firm, P.C., will research these facts for you while preparing your claim.
+A Wilmington car accident lawyer at Rhine Law Firm, P.C., will research these facts for you while preparing your claim.

 How Our Legal Team Can Help You

-When you sit down with a Wilmington car accident lawyer at Rhine Law Firm, P.C., we can tell you more about how punitive damages will apply to your case in North Carolina.
+When you sit down with a North Carolina car accident lawyer at Rhine Law Firm, P.C., we can tell you more about how punitive damages will apply to your case in North Carolina.
 If you hire us, we will fight to uphold your rights and claim the full amount of compensation you are entitled to.
 We have 30 years of experience winning lawsuits in all sorts of vehicle crashes, and we offer a free initial consultation.
-Please call (910) 772-9960 today.